The Millennial’s Guide to Health Insurance is sponsored by Horizon Blue Cross Blue Shield of New Jersey.

 Prices, Priorities & Network Plans

 The biggest factor for most millennials when deciding on a health insurance plan is price.
-Finding a job is tough; finding a career that pays well enough to afford financial independence is even more difficult (especially in the New Jersey/New York area).
-So the moment we actually start making any money, our first thought is usually about saving to move out of mom and dad’s house, not spending money on health insurance.
+Finding a job is tough; finding a career that pays well enough to afford financial independence is even more difficult (especially in the NJ area).
+So the moment we start making money, our first thought is usually about saving; you know, to move out of mom and dad’s house, not to spend money on health insurance.
 The further down the priorities list we bump healthcare, the more willing we are to simply choose the cheapest plan.
 But, as with most things in our adult lives, there’s more to consider before making an informed decision.
 Which is where the conversation turns to networks.

-When selecting a health insurance plan, it’s important to consider that plan’s network (meaning the range of doctors, hospitals and services that are contracted to offer plan members lower rates).
-Cheaper plans typically support smaller networks, which not only limits the kinds of healthcare provided – from surgical procedures or medication refills to mental healthcare such as co-pays for therapist visits – but also the geographical area of coverage.
+When selecting a health insurance plan, it’s important to consider that plan’s network; in other words, the range of doctors, hospitals and services contracted to offer plan members lower rates.
+Cheaper plans typically support smaller networks, which both limits the kinds of healthcare provided and the area of coverage.
+(Limited coverage also means bigger co-pays for surgical procedures and medication refills, or mental healthcare like therapist visits.)
 So for millennials who like to travel (which seemingly includes everyone ever, according to our Facebook feeds we pretend we don’t check anymore), or those with a chronic illness or mental health condition, it’s important to consider better coverage.

-In fact, more than half of the millennials surveyed in the TCHS study had been diagnosed with either a chronic illness or health condition, 14% of which were related to an anxiety disorder (not to mention Obsessive-Compulsive Disorder, OCD, a condition that often leads to anxiety).
-It’s at this crucial juncture that most millennials get frustrated; being willing to accept the facts and bite the (financial) bullet on quality health insurance is one thing, finding the information necessary to make an educated plan selection is entirely another.
+In fact, more than half of the millennials surveyed in the TCHS study have a doctor diagnosis; which indicates either a chronic illness or health condition.
+14% of which were related to an anxiety disorder (not to mention OCD, a condition that often leads to anxiety).
+It’s at this crucial juncture that most millennials get frustrated.
+Being willing to accept the facts and bite the (financial) bullet on quality health insurance is one thing; finding the information necessary to make an educated plan selection is entirely another.